 The Doctoral Qualifying Examination is administered in two independently graded portions.
 The methods component is a standardized test of proficiencies in applying epidemiologic methods at the level of EPID 715/716/718/722.
-The substantive component consists of topical questions related to the program area declared by the student, prepared (and graded) by a committee established by the program area leader.
-The two components of the Qualifying Examination are taken independently, but students need to pass both parts prior to the preliminary oral examination.
+The substantive component consists of topical questions related to the program area declared by the student and supported in part by a recommended reading list prepared by the program area faculty.
+It is prepared (and graded) by a committee established by the program area leader.
+The two components of the Qualifying Examination are taken independently, and both must be satisfactorily completed prior to the preliminary oral examination.
 An outline of each part of the Doctoral Qualifying Examination follows.